ARMmbed/mbed-os-5-docs/docs/getting_started/examples.md

 ### mbed TLS

-* [Cryptographic benchmark](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-benchmark/): benchmarks the various cryptographic primitives offered by mbed TLS.
+* [Cryptographic benchmark](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-benchmark/): benchmarks the various cryptographic primitives that mbed TLS offers.

 * [Authenticated encryption and decryption](https://developer.mbed.org/teams/mbed-os-examples/code/mbed-os-example-tls-authcrypt/): performs authenticated encryption and authenticated decryption of a buffer.
 It serves as a tutorial for the basic authenticated encryption functions of mbed TLS.